Silva Green Fuel is planning to produce second-generation biodiesel using residual waste from forestry operations.

 The transportation sector accounts for around a third of the world's greenhouse gas emissions.
 Advanced biodiesel helps to reduce emissions, but there is a shortage of sustainable raw materials.
 Residual waste from forestry operations can be an important part of the solution.

-Rune Gjessing is managing director of the company Silva Green Fuel, which will test new technology to produce second-generation biodiesel using residual waste from forestry operations.
+Rune Gjessing is Vice President in Silva Green Fuel, which will test new technology to produce second-generation biodiesel using residual waste from forestry operations.

 The electrification of society has accelerated; the number of electric vehicles on Norwegian roads has grown impressively.
 The first electric ferries have been launched, the first electric planes have taken off, and electric buses are a reality in several cities.
 So why do we need biofuels?